 Gary qualified as a chartered accountant in 1995 after completing his articles with Deloitte.
-In 1996, he joined a private company in the timber industry which was soon thereafter acquired by Steinhoff Africa Holdings Proprietary Limited (‘Steinhoff’).
-Gary held various positions and fulfilled various roles in Steinhoff’s timber and furniture-related operations.
-He then joined PG Bison Proprietary Limited (‘PG Bison’) where he was appointed to the board in August 2006 and appointed as chief executive officer in November 2011.
-In June 2012, KAP Industrial Holdings Limited (‘KAP’) acquired PG Bison, whereupon Gary was appointed to the KAP executive committee and later assumed full responsibility for KAP’s diversified industrial segment.
-In November 2014, Gary was appointed as chief executive officer of KAP and as a member of the social and ethics committee.
+In 1996, he joined a private company in the timber industry which was later acquired by Steinhoff Africa Holdings Proprietary Limited (‘Steinhoff’).
+Gary held various positions and fulfilled numerous roles in Steinhoff’s South African timber and furniture manufacturing operations.
+He joined PG Bison Proprietary Limited (‘PG Bison’) where he was appointed to the board in August 2006 and as chief executive officer in November 2011.
+In June 2012, KAP Industrial Holdings Limited acquired PG Bison, whereupon Gary was appointed to the KAP executive committee.
+He later assumed full responsibility for KAP’s diversified industrial segment.
+In November 2014, Gary became chief executive officer of KAP.
+He serves as a member of the social and ethics committee and the investment committee.

-Frans qualified as a chartered accountant in 2004 and performed his articles at KPMG Inc. in Johannesburg.
-After completing his articles, Frans joined Riso Africa Proprietary Limited for a short while during 2005 as financial manager.
-Subsequent to his appointment, he assumed the same position at Steinhoff Africa Holdings Proprietary Limited in 2006 as a financial manager.
-In 2009, Frans joined PG Bison as group financial manager and was appointed as chief financial officer of PG Bison in 2010.
-KAP Industrial Holdings Limited acquired PG Bison in 2012.
+Frans qualified as a chartered accountant in 2004 after completing his articles at KPMG in Johannesburg.
+In 2005, Frans joined Riso Africa Proprietary Limited as financial manager.
+Subsequent to his appointment, he assumed the same position at Steinhoff Africa Holdings Proprietary Limited in 2006.
+In 2009, Frans joined PG Bison Proprietary Limited (‘PG Bison’) as group financial manager and was appointed as chief financial officer in 2010.
+In 2012, KAP Industrial Holdings Limited acquired PG Bison.
 Frans was promoted to the role of chief financial officer for the diversified industrial segment of KAP in 2015.
-He was later appointed as chief financial officer of KAP Industrial Holdings Limited on 15 April 2016.
+In April 2016, he became chief financial officer of KAP and serves as a member of the investment committee.

-Jo has more than 20 years’ experience in finance and banking.
-In 1976, he founded Medical Leasing Services, a company providing specialised financial services to medical doctors.
-In 1987, the business was sold to the Absa Group, the name was changed to MLS Bank and Jo was appointed chief executive, a position he held until 1995.
-He established Imperial Bank and served on the main board of Imperial Holdings until joining Unitrans Limited as chief executive in September 1998.
-Following the approval and implementation of the acquisition by Steinhoff of the majority shareholding in Unitrans Limited, subsequently becoming a non-executive director of Steinhoff International Holdings Limited.
-Subsequently, he became a non-executive alternative director on the Steinhoff International Holdings board in December 2007 until he resigned in December 2015.
-Jo was appointed as chief executive officer of KAP Industrial Holdings Limited in 2012.
-He stepped down as chief executive and was appointed executive chairman in November 2014.
+Jo has more than 20 years’ experience in the financial and banking industry.
+In 1976, he founded Medical Leasing Services – a company providing specialised financial services to medical doctors.
+In 1987, the business was sold to the Absa Group, the name was changed to MLS Bank, and Jo was appointed chief executive officer – a position he held until 1995.
+Jo established Imperial Bank and served on the main board of Imperial Holdings until he joined Unitrans Limited as chief executive officer in September 1998.
+Following the approval and implementation of Steinhoff’s acquisition of the majority shareholding in Unitrans Limited, he was appointed as a non-executive director of Steinhoff International Holdings Limited.
+Subsequently, he became a non-executive alternative director on the Steinhoff International Holdings Limited board from December 2007 until he resigned from this position in December 2015.
+In 2012, Jo was appointed as chief executive officer of KAP Industrial Holdings Limited.
+He stepped down from this position and was appointed executive chairman in November 2014.
 Since January 2017, he has been fulfilling the role of non-executive deputy chairman.
 He serves as a member of the investment committee and human resources and remuneration committee.

 Steve qualified as a chartered accountant and worked at KPMG from 1983 to 1992.
-In 1992, he joined Rand Merchant Bank as a senior credit manager, and in 1995, he joined Genbel Investments.
-Over the next 13 years, he functioned in various capacities within that group, including Chief Operating Officer: Equities of Genbel Securities Limited, executive director of Gensec Bank Limited, and served as a non-executive director and member of the audit and remuneration committees of various investee companies within the Genbel Securities Group.
-During 2008, he left the group to pursue his own interests.
+In 1992, he was appointed as senior credit manager at Rand Merchant Bank and, in 1995, joined Genbel Investments.
+Over the next 13 years, Steve functioned in various capacities within the group, including chief operating officer: Equities of Genbel Securities Limited, as well as executive director of Gensec Bank Limited.
+He furthermore served as a non-executive director and member of the audit and remuneration committees of various investee companies within the Genbel Securities Group.
+In 2008, he left the group to pursue his own interests.
 Steve served as an independent non-executive director and chairman of the audit committee of SACOIL from 2013 to 2016.
-In January 2018, he was appointed as an independent non-executive director of the Phumulela Gaming and Leisure Limited board and as the chairman of the company’s audit committee.
-During August 2017, he was appointed as an independent non-executive director of Pepkor Holdings Limited, where he serves as the chairman of the human resources and remuneration committee and as a member of the audit committee.
+In January 2018, he was appointed as an independent non-executive director of the Phumelela Gaming and Leisure Limited board and as chairman of the company’s audit committee.
+In August 2017, Steve became an independent non-executive director of Pepkor Holdings Limited, serving as chairman of the human resources and remuneration committee and as a member of the audit committee.

 An executive committee of the executive directors and senior management of KAP carries out the day-to-day management of the group, as well as the tasks delegated to it by the board.
 The divisional chief executive officers are members of the executive committee.